testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-restapi/verifications-request.md

 ---
 title: "Verifications"
 page_title: "Verifications Request"
 metadesc: "Check whether the Rest API is functioning correctly by adding verification and assertions.
-Learn about Verifications Request in Testsigma"
+Learn more about Verifications Request in Testsigma"
 noindex: false
 order: 4.97
 page_id: "Verifications Request"